 If you do not get good sunlight, don’t worry, there are several plants that thrive in the shade!
 Almost all leafy greens grow well in the shade.
 These include plants such as kale, arugula, and spinach.
 Leafy greens are like your own superhero.
 They help with heart, lung, bone, immune, and skin health.
 Kale also contains a lot of protein, which is good to know if you don’t have easy access to meats or other protein-packed foods.
 If SHTF, it will be important that you are intaking a lot of leafy greens.

 Another great option for what to plant in a small garden in a shaded area is root vegetables.
-Root vegetables are beets, carrots, potatoes, turnips, etc. Potatoes are great for preppers to plant because they are high in calories and provide lots of energy.
+Root vegetables are beets, carrots, potatoes, turnips, etc. Potatoes are great for preppers to plant because they have the minimum calories to survive and still provide lots of energy.
 Root vegetables are also really hard to mess up, so these are usually a safe bet.

 Brassica vegetables also grow well in the shade.
 Brassica vegetables include broccoli, cauliflower, brussels sprouts, and cabbage.
 The vegetables all contain high levels of vitamins A, C, E, and K, as well as iron, fiber, and calcium.
 Broccoli is labeled as a superfood because of the long list of healing and preventative properties it has.
 However, broccoli does not have a high caloric cost, so you may want to consider this when prepping.
 Cabbage is a favorite among homesteaders because it can be used for so many things.
 It can be shredded to make coleslaw or used for salads.
 You can also ferment cabbage to make kimchi and sauerkraut.